Sam Corcos

 a16z-funded Levels Health founder advising Treasury while a16z has extensive regulatory interests in crypto, fintech, and tax policy

 Sam Corcos's company Levels Health received seed and Series A funding from Andreessen Horowitz.
-As Treasury CIO, Corcos now influences IRS technology and tax enforcement systems. a16z has extensive regulatory interests in crypto (their portfolio includes Coinbase, multiple crypto projects), fintech (Plaid, Stripe ecosystem), and tax policy. a16z spent $1.49M on federal lobbying in 2025 alone, doubling from 2024, with lobbying on 'AI and digital assets' through BGR Government Affairs.
-The a16z-to-Treasury pipeline parallels the Kupor-to-OPM pipeline, creating a two-pronged a16z capture of agencies governing both workforce policy and financial technology.
+As Treasury CIO, Corcos now influences IRS technology and tax enforcement systems. a16z holds regulatory interests in crypto (its portfolio includes Coinbase and multiple crypto projects), fintech (the Plaid and Stripe ecosystem), and tax policy. a16z spent $1.49M on federal lobbying in 2025 alone, double its 2024 total, lobbying on 'AI and digital assets' through BGR Government Affairs.
+The a16z-to-Treasury appointment parallels the Kupor-to-OPM appointment, which together place a16z-connected figures over agencies governing both workforce policy and financial technology.

 relationship high

-Sam Corcos (DOGE) Treasury: Corcos was Levels Health co-founder (a16z-backed).
-Joined DOGE as special adviser to Treasury Secretary Bessent.
-Became Treasury CIO May 2025.
-At Treasury, advocated for expanding Palantir's IRS contracts rather than his prior employer Levels.
-However, in DOGE capacity at IRS: (1) Canceled $1.5B in IRS modernization contracts (benefiting Palantir by clearing competitors).
-(2) Pushed Palantir as unified API platform for IRS.
-(3) Levels Health and a16z are not known Treasury contractors — different pattern than Palantir-Minor case.
+Sam Corcos, a Levels Health co-founder (a16z-backed), joined DOGE as special adviser to Treasury Secretary Bessent and became Treasury CIO in May 2025.
+At Treasury he advocated for expanding Palantir's IRS contracts rather than his prior employer Levels.
+In his DOGE capacity at the IRS, he canceled $1.5B in IRS modernization contracts, which cleared competitors to Palantir's benefit, and pushed Palantir as a unified API platform for the IRS.
+Levels Health and a16z are not known Treasury contractors, a different pattern from the Palantir-Minor case.

 intelligence high

-Sam Corcos, DOGE operative, appointed Treasury Chief Information Officer.
-Directing IRS IT reorganization of 8500-person department.
-Administered HackerRank coding tests to IRS technical staff to assess proficiency.
-Corcos estimated only 100-200 of IRS IT employees he trusts to carry out reorganization.
-IRS employees reported questions had zero to do with their jobs.
-One office retained only one-third of prior workforce, creating operational strain during filing season.
-Pattern of using tech-industry screening tools to justify further federal workforce cuts.
+Sam Corcos, who joined the Treasury Department through DOGE, was appointed Treasury Chief Information Officer and directed the IRS IT reorganization of an 8,500-person department.
+He administered HackerRank coding tests to IRS technical staff to assess proficiency and estimated that he trusted only 100-200 of the IRS IT employees to carry out the reorganization.
+IRS employees reported the questions had no connection to their jobs, and one office retained only one-third of its prior workforce, creating operational strain during filing season.
+The tech-industry screening tools were used to support further federal workforce cuts.

 identity high

-DOGE operative: Sam Corcos — Levels Health co-founder/CEO (a16z-funded continuous glucose monitor startup), assigned as Special Adviser to Treasury Secretary and IRS.
-Conflict: a16z-backed founder advising Treasury while a16z has extensive regulatory interests in crypto, fintech, and tax policy.
-FEC: small donations to WinRed and Kevin Kiley for Congress.
+Sam Corcos, co-founder and CEO of Levels Health (an a16z-funded continuous glucose monitor startup), joined the federal government through DOGE and was assigned as Special Adviser to the Treasury Secretary and the IRS.
+The arrangement places an a16z-backed founder advising Treasury while a16z holds regulatory interests in crypto, fintech, and tax policy.
+FEC records show small donations to WinRed and to Kevin Kiley for Congress.

 identity high